0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Dev, scripting & OS/Java.md

 - `doGet`, `doPost`, `doPut`, `doDelete`, `doCopy`, `doOptions`, `doFilter` etc. implementations inside decompiled source code
 - `request.getParameter`

+## Black-box information and source-code gathering

+If you find a [Path Traversal](../Web%20&%20Network%20Hacking/Path%20Traversal.md) or a [File Inclusion (LFI & RFI)](../Web%20&%20Network%20Hacking/File%20Inclusion%20(LFI%20&%20RFI).md) vulnerability in a Java application, look at the following files to extract as much information as possible (and eventually also the application source):
+- `/proc/self/cmdline` to understand how the web server was executed and with which arguments (often contains useful full path)
+- `/proc/self/environ` to exfiltrate every available environment variable (often contains full path, credential and other useful information)
+- `/proc/self/map` to understand which JAR, WAR o EAR files have been imported and where they are located
+- `/proc/self/fd/{1..999}` to exfiltrate `STDOUT`, `STDERR` and every file loaded by the application (including JAR files, WAR, etc.)
+- Web server logs and configuration files (read the relative documentation or use some dedicated wordlist)

 ## Decompile Java

 >[!tip] Related resources